 How Your Brain Reacts to Drugs

 It starts with the “reward center” in the brain.
-Think back to how you felt at one time another when you did well at something or something made you happy.
+Think back to how you felt at one time another when you did well at something or something that made you happy.
 It could be a grade, a race, it may even be something simple like a funny movie or seeing someone you love.
 When that feeling of joy enters your brain, the brain’s receptors release a naturally occurring chemical called dopamine.
 Dopamine is what allows you to feel happiness and pleasure.
 It is what motivates individuals to continue doing the things that create a positive, rewarding feeling.

 Drugs cause an excessive release of dopamine, which is what leads people to do drugs over and over again.
 As an individual repeats drug use, the brain slowly shifts to become dependent on the drug to release dopamine and little by little the brain loses the ability to produce dopamine altogether.
 This is where building up a tolerance comes into play.
 The first high was so euphoric because the brain was able to produce dopamine easily.
 As that ability decreases with each high, more drugs are needed to produce enough dopamine to get high.
 At this point, the brain has adjusted to the need to make less dopamine naturally, because the drugs are doing the job of dopamine production.
 Two things are now happening: More drugs are needed to create an effective high and those things in life that once caused a genuine natural feeling of happiness (friends, family, activities), are no longer bringing the same joy.

 The brain has changed because drugs have compromised the production of dopamine.
 Other areas of life will likely become affected too, such as sound judgment and decision making, the ability and desire to learn, day to day interactions with friends, family and strangers, and memories.